Kiyoshika/CppEZML/data/DataSet.md

 Will drop any rows that contain a null (empty) value. \
 Known Issues:
 * inplace = true currently doesn't function as expected
-* an error is thrown if the entire row is null

 ```c++
 DataSet<T> dropna(     // NOTE: only works on std::string data